 8. Wear layers on the plane.

 I try to wear my jacket and a pashmina on the plane.
 It can get chilly on the flight, so it helps if you wear layers you can keep on if cold, or peel off if warm.
+You can also roll up a wrap and use it as a pillow on a longer flight.
 A pashmina scarf also doubles up as an evening wrap on the trip if the evenings get colder, or I’ve even got a silk one that doubles up as a dress or skirt.